merenlab/merenlab.org/_posts/anvio/2015-06-10-combining-omics-data.md

 {% endhighlight %}

-I know that this process can take a while depending on the number of splits I have (that's why it is always a good idea to run this in a screen session on a server somewhere instead of doing it on my laptop):
+This process will take some time depending on the number of splits.
+Check the number of splits you have:

 {% highlight bash %}
 $ sqlite3 MERGED/PROFILE.db 'select value from self where key="num_splits";'
     22155
 {% endhighlight %}

-22,155...
-Sigh.
-Right at the edge.
-As you know, we never really want to go beyond 20,000 splits with the hirarchical clustering in anvi'o.
-CONCOCT is the only way to go if you have more splits than 20,000 - 25,000.
-There shall be another post to describe that in the future, but meanwhile, you set your `-M` during profiling appropriately to avoid too many splits.
+And make sure you have less than 25,000.
+If you have more, either you can profile your files with a higher `-M` value, or you can push us by entering an issue to the GitHub page so we can try to sort this out in a better way.

 ## Calling interactive interface with the new clustering